 The amount of steps you can make differs per hardware series (33 total for 6870, 25 for 9070).
 If you want to know the amount of steps available please have a look at your series’ dealer manual.
 Alternatively, connect your bike to your Windows computer and use the e-Tube project software to look up the current setting and available steps.

 You can also adjust your XTR Di2 and XT Di2 mountain bike rear derailleurs.
-We’ll publish a post on how to do this shortly.
+Read more on that right here.